leoarthurwall/Click-n-Brick/README.md

 The **Click’n’Brick** Property Marketplace App is a platform designed to make buying property online the go-to choice for any and all prospective buyers within the UK.

-Our primary goal was to produce a high-fidelity, working mobile app prototype on Figma.
-This was in response to the client’s brief and subsequent discussions with them.
+## Project Brief

 The client’s brief had 3 key deliverables:

-- Produce a high-fidelity, working prototype app on Figma
+- Produce a high-fidelity, working prototype app on Figma.
-- Design a seamless mobile app user experience for somebody looking to buy a property in the UK
+- Design a seamless mobile app user experience for somebody looking to buy a property in the UK.
 - Produce a UI Design System, including three logo options.

 ### Problem statement